playfulprogramming/playfulprogramming/content/blog/intro-to-components/index.md

 Input properties can be of any JavaScript type.
 This can include objects, strings, numbers, arrays, class instances, or anything in between!

-To showcase this, let's add in the ability to pass a `Date` class instance to our `file-date` component.
-After all, each file in our files list will likely be created at different times.
+To showcase this, let's add the ability to pass a `Date` class instance to our `file-date` component.
+After all, each file in the list of our files will likely be created at different times.

 <!-- tabs:start -->